Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 ## Metagenomics
 A metagenome is a collection of genomic sequences from various (micro) organisms coexisting in a given space.
-They are snapshots that tell us about the taxonomic and even metabolic or functional composition of the communities that we study.
+They are snapshots that tell us about the taxonomic, metabolic or functional composition of the communities that we study.

 Analysing multiple genomes rather than individual genomes introduces additional complexity:
 - Taxonomic assignment: How can we separate the sequences to the different putative organisms or taxonomic units